Benj1bear/Virtual-Machine/ReadMe.md

 It reads token by token until a single full match is found.

-Emergent matching means the series of tokens are accumulated one by one where with each additional token that is added to the current partial form it's checked against the forms in the ```FORMS``` variable in grammar.c file to see which one it could be (it's not able to know right away which one, hence it uses emergent matching).
+Emergent matching means the series of tokens are accumulated one by one where with each additional token that is added to the current partial form it's checked against the forms in the ```FORMS``` variable in grammar.c file to see which one it could be (it's not able to know right away which one, hence it uses emergent matching (unless you want recursive hash tables; probably not memory efficient or easy to modify though)).

 i.e. to illustrate emergent matching: